BarryDigby/barrydigby.github.io/Variant_Calling/pipeline.md

 ```

 ##### *Outputs*
-A dictionary file.
-You may name this whatever you want, however common convention dictates `*.dict`.
+- `O`: Dictionary file.
+You may name this whatever you want, however common convention dictates using  `*.dict` extensions.

 # 2. **Align Reads** {#align}
 Map the reads to the reference genome using `bwa mem`.
 The SAM files produced have reads in the order that the sequences occurred in the input FASTQ files i.e in randomn order. `samtools sort` orders the reads by their leftmost coordinate i.e in 'genome order'.
 This is a requirement for downstream tools.